svedev0/sieve-of-eratosthenes/README.md

 # sieve-of-eratosthenes
-An implementation of the sieve of Eratosthenes in C
+An implementation of the sieve of Eratosthenes prime number generation algorithm in C